ECRomaneli/ngrocker/README.md

 ## Using script [&uarr;](#how-to-use)

+This script has been tested only on Ubuntu 16.04 LTS, but your code not have any ubuntu exclusive code.

 First, you need clone this repository, access your folder and execute the script:

     $ git clone https://github.com/magicred7/ngrocker.git